usainzg/dotfiles/README.md

 Hi everyone, welcome to my collection of dotfiles.
 The dotfiles is geared towards neovim/tmux/MacOS and my job, which is compiler development.

 Before blindly initializing and running the commands in this dotfile, do your due diligence first and read through every link here if you're not familiar with one.
+You can also dive into the configuration files themselves.

 ## Initialization and Upkeep